SamirTalwar/monospacedmonologues.com/content/posts/2016-02-04--lets-talk-about-the-play-framework.md

 An hour and a half has gone by, and I finally have a Play application.
 It says hello to me.
 It's got a unit test that ensures it says hello, a functional test that ensures that the HTML is fine, and that check that the browser (using [Selenium][] and [HtmlUnit][]) can see that we're saying hello.
 This is an excellent starting point, and I remembered the advantages of using a web framework.
 Until I realised it was using [*specs²*][Specs2], my least favourite test framework.
 And so I looked into using [ScalaTest][] instead.
 This was a mistake.

-[The thing that upsets me about frameworks][Don’t Call Us.
-We’ll Call You.] is that everything that interacts with the framework is special.
+[The thing that upsets me about frameworks][Don't Call Us.
+We'll Call You.] is that everything that interacts with the framework is special.
 I wanted to use a test framework, but I couldn't just use ScalaTest, I had to use [ScalaTest + Play][], a library that specifically integrates the two.
 After I got that working, porting the tests was a doddle, but it took ages (including several more minutes of downloading dependencies) before I could get it working.

 Great.
 Now I had a web framework that did what I wanted.
 I was still using the Activator UI, so I could click a button on a web page to run my application, and another button to run all the tests.